raftalks/ravel/README.md

 ```

 - The above command will publish all the assets and run the migration and seeds
-- Before installing Ravel CMS, you may want to do some configuration changes like setup a username and password, look inside Vendor/Raftalks/Ravel/src/config/app.php file, by default the username is admin and password is ravel.
+- Before using Ravel CMS, you may want to do some configuration changes like setup a username and password, look inside vendor/raftalks/ravel/src/config/app.php file, by default the username is "admin" and password is "ravel".

 - By default the CMS admin panel is available on http://www.domain.com/admin and you can change the base url to admin panel by changing the app config file of the package.